Karolina Urban

-Karolina Urban is a Canadian ice hockey and street (ball) hockey player.
+Karolina Urban (born December 16, 1989) is a Canadian ice hockey and street (ball) hockey player.
 Selected by the Toronto Furies in the 2012 CWHL Draft, she was also a member of the Canada women's national ball hockey team that won a gold medal at the International Street and Ball Hockey Federation (ISBHF) 2015 Women's World Championships in Zug, Switzerland.
 Urban also played with the Markham Thunder in the 2017–18 CWHL season, winning the Clarkson Cup with the team.

 Playing career

-Born in Poland, Urban’s family emigrated to Canada when she was four years old.
+Born in Poland, Urban's family emigrated to Canada when she was four years old.
 Raised in Kamloops, British Columbia, Urban played both soccer and ice hockey during her high school years.
 Winning a gold medal in ice hockey at the 2006 British Columbia Winter Games, Urban was named to the provincial team that competed at the 2007 Canada Winter Games in Whitehorse, Yukon.

 CIS

 Having joined the Toronto Varsity Blues women's ice hockey program in autumn 2007, Urban played for head coach (and former Winter Games gold medalist) Vicky Sunohara from 2010 to 2012.
 In her final three seasons, Urban served as team captain and finished top ten all time in points.

 On January 4, 2010, Urban notched four points in one game versus the Guelph Gryphons.
 Urban was only the fifth player in Lady Blues history to be a three-time captain.
 In her rookie year, the Blues finished with Ontario University Athletics (OUA) silver falling to Laurier in a best-of-three OUA final.
 She helped the Varsity Blues jump from a sixth-place finish in the OUA in 2010–11 to a third-place finish the following year.
 In addition, the Blues finished tenth in the national rankings.
 Statistically, she recorded 41 goals and 46 assists, for a U Sports career total of 85 points.

 In her final season with the Varsity Blues, Urban was a nominee for the 2012 University of Toronto Female Athlete of the Year Award.